JetBrains/intellij-sdk-docs/reference_guide/api_changes_list.md

 API Compatibility policy: https://confluence.jetbrains.com/display/IDEA/IntelliJ+Platform+API+compatibility+policy API Compatibility FAQ:    https://confluence.jetbrains.com/display/IDEA/IntelliJ+API+Compatibility+Policy+FAQ

+Places marked with ApiStatus.@Experimental don't need to be documented.

 To document a new incompatible change, add a new line with the problem pattern followed by a 2nd line with ": "-prefixed human-readable description and recommended fix/action.